LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 	3. The torso is covered in multiple layers of metal cords,
 	4. but there are two spots that reveal a smooth black surface beneath, with blue markings that look like drawn on eyes.
 	5. The cords extend down their arms, ending several inches above the wrist.
-	6. Below that is fabric, that hangs almost down to their knees.
+	6. Below that is fabric that hangs almost down to their knees.

 **Backstory.**